Asterisk07/7_todolist/README.md

 <h1> todolist </h1>
-A todolist app built using express and SQL
+A todolist app built using express ,Pug, SQL and Bootstrap.

 <h2>  Why Express ? </h2>
 I wanted to try out and explore express .